jijiduc/Chess_database/README.md

 ### Organization and Purpose

 The Chess Database provides an organized structure to store and query chess-related data.
-It is designed to assist players, clubs, and tournament organizers by offering:
+It assists players, clubs, and tournament organizers by offering:

 - A clear record of players and their achievements.
 - A historical log of tournaments and games.